 The Daily Walk with Love

 — REVISED & UPDATED: I am coming to absolutely love the many (well over 200) Linux operating systems, how you can experiment and tinker around with some “likely” Linux OS, until you find your own favorite.
-Then, you can tailor it, without much tecnical knowledge, until you get one to fully suit your own needs.
+Then, you can tailor it, without much technical knowledge, until you get one to fully suit your own needs.
 3.6 percent of all computer’s OS now run off Linux, as does the GoDaddy server which puts my own site out to the world.
 And it’s absolutely true that ALL of the world’s 500 largest supercomputers run some kind of Linux OS.
 Google is going to soon use Debian Linux.
 My own favorite has turned out to be Ubuntu MATE 20.04 LTS (officially supported for three years, link to download included).
-Right now I am testing the now available daily build of Ubuntu 20.10 “Groovy Gorilla.”
+Right now I am testing the now available daily build of Ubuntu 20.10 “Groovy Gorilla,” which does at this point have some major “glytches.”
 All varieties of Ubuntu (there are several) were officially released on April 23rd, and now you can test the daily build of Ubuntu 20.10.
 You can find all these and many more (more than 500) “distributions” of Linux at Distrowatch.com.
 Please realize, “Linux is forever” (unless you are a true, very knowledgeable computer geek), as it is almost impossible to install a Windows OS once you have put Linux on your computer.
 But you won’t be sorry.

 The Voice of Freedom in Ohio!

 Have a Great Day!